iamxanderg/rest-api-sandbox/README.md

 npm start
 ```

-You will also see any errors in the console.
+You will see any errors in the console.